Emily-Lucrezia/retail-resilience-and-ethical-alignment/README.md

-# Mapping Retail Resilience and Ethical Alignment in Post-Pandemic UK Town Centres
+# Retail Resilience and Ethical Alignment: Sector Scoring Report for UK Town Centres

 Welcome to the GitHub Pages site for my capstone project, part of the **Professional Certificate in Data Analytics**.
 This project investigates how UK retail sectors have evolved from 2013 to 2025, with a particular focus on **post-pandemic recovery** and **ethical alignment**.